 Dr Yolunda Hickman

-Interim Head of Learning and Teaching
+Head of Postgraduate Studies, Acting Head of Learning & Teaching

 Yolunda Hickman works in the wider fields of painting and drawing, aiming to test the potential of images and communication systems.
 She has exhibited extensively in Aotearoa New Zealand and internationally including the exhibitions Domestic Sects at Neon Park (Melbourne); Size at Te Tuhi (Auckland); Crossings at Adam Art Gallery (Wellington); Shoaling at Blue Oyster (Dunedin); and Zombies Everywhere at Sumer Fine Arts (Tauranga).
 In 2019, Yolunda was awarded the 4Plinths Sculpture Commission by the Wellington Sculpture Trust, with Signal Forest opening the following year on the Te Papa Tonagrewa forecourt.
 In 2016, she travelled to Canada for a residency at Banff Centre for the Arts and was also part of the RM Summer Residency, Auckland.